Public Order Offences incorporating the Charging Standard

 - the whole incident should be handled by Central Casework Divisions.

-See Referral of Cases elsewhere in this Legal Guidance.
+See Referrals, Approvals and Notifications elsewhere in the Legal Guidance.

 The Public Order Act 1986: